elegarmi/tailwind-exercise-f5/README.md

-# Exercises F5
+# Tailwind exercise
-Tailwind exercise, part of this repository for Factoría f5 exercises.
+Part of (this repository)[https://github.com/elegarmi/exercises-f5] for Factoría f5 exercises.

 ## Stack
 - HTML